 Snom, one of the co-founders of modern telecommunications, celebrates its 25th anniversary

-“When we started thinking about our company anniversary, we came to the playful conclusion that 25 years in IT is the equivalent of about 2,500 years in the rest of evolution”, says Heike Cantzler, Head of Marketing and PR at Snom.
-“If you consider that the first Nokia smartphone – the Communicator, weighing almost 0.5 kg – had just hit the market, and that the first clunky Nintendo console was considered the latest thing, the developments over the following decades are unbelievable!”
+"When we started thinking about our company anniversary, at some point we came up with the comparison that 25 years in IT is equivalent to about 2,500 years in the rest of evolution," smiles Heike Cantzler, Head of Marketing and PR at Snom.
+"When you consider that in 1997 Nokia's first smartphone, the Communicator, had just come onto the market weighing almost 0.5 kg, and that the clunky first Nintendo games console was considered all the rage, it's quite incredible what developments followed in the next few years!"

-Snom’s founder, Christian Stredicke, first set off in a completely different direction, developing a competitive “scanning nearfield optical microscope” (or in short, ‘Snom’).
-Whether this goal failed due to the horrendous hardware costs of the microscope or the increasing fascination of the founders for the completely new medium of IP telephony, is not clear today.
-What is certain is that Snom retained its name and emerged as an integral part of the telephony community, developing SIPs (“Session Initiation Protocols“) and the first worldwide codec for voice transmission – all of it open source and freely available to everyone.
+Yet the Berlin start-up with its founder Christian Stredicke had initially started in a completely different direction, namely with the development of a competitive "scanning nearfield optical microscope" (in short: "snom").
+Whether this goal failed because of the horrendous hardware costs of the microscopes or because of the founders' increasing fascination with the completely new medium of IP telephony can no longer be precisely determined today.
+What is certain is that Snom kept its name despite the reinterpretation of the product and from 1997 onwards was an integral part of the community for the development of SIP ("Session Initiation Protocol") and the first world-wide codec for voice transmission - all open source and available to everyone free of charge, of course.

-“From our own telephone system (a failure), to the connection of third-party systems for building management (very successful), and the development of high-quality DECT-over-IP phones (extremely successful), we have really tried out a lot of things right and left of the beaten track,” reveals Cantzler.
-“It was always important for us not to leave the actual path but to try out different possibilities.
-The fact that one direction was a success when another wasn’t is all part of the journey.
-I guess you could say we’ve learned from our mistakes!”
+This was followed by many new developments and the permanent search for innovations.
+"From our own telephone system (failure) to the connection to third-party systems for building management (very successful as a niche solution) to the development of high-quality DECT-over-IP telephones based on the open standard (extremely successful), we really tried out a lot of things to the right and left of the main path," Cantzler reveals.
+"It was always important for us not to leave the actual path, but to try out many possibilities.
+That one or the other idea was not so successful is part of it.
+As the saying goes: experience makes you wise!"

-For over ten years, Heike Cantzler has worked in the marketing and press office at Snom Technology and can not only look back on a very eventful company history, but also with curiosity about the future of communication.
+Heike Cantzler has been working in marketing and press at Snom Technology for over ten years and not only looks back on a very eventful company history, but also with curiosity about the future of communication.

-Gernot Sagl was born in Carinthia, Austria, but has lived in Berlin for many years.
-He has extensive international management experience and, prior to his appointment as Snom CEO, was CFO at the well-known software manufacturer Betasystems for seven years.
+Gernot Sagl was born in Carinthia, but has lived in Berlin for a long time.
+He has extensive international management experience and, among other things, worked for seven years as CFO at the well-known software manufacturer Betasystems before his appointment as Snom CEO.